fathom-playground/playground/README.md

 All these criteria apply holisticly, to both what is being learned and the systems for learning it.

+This is where value emerges.
+Proposals are selected that push forward not just the learners, but the community.

 ### 3. Iterate or Embark! ###
 If you're funded, it's time to start learning!
-If you're not it's also time to start learning (and then applying again with what you learned).

 Each week you must fulfill the guidelines set in your proposal in order to recieve the portion of the funds.
 This could be anything from writing a regular log, to particular milestones, to checking in with a designated advisor.

-The funds
+The artifacts you produce will be recorded in this repo for others to discover.

+What this actually looks like, is entirely determined by your proposal.

+### 4. Things emerge ###
+The goal of this process is not to produce any particular products, but to facillitate a collective exploration of the possibilities around decentralized systems and learning.

+Adventures will build on, and connect to, each other.
+They can learn from mistakes and replicate successes.
+The systems they use, and the system of the playground itself, will grow more robust, and scalable.

 ## Get Involved ##
 - Want to be an adventurer?
 Check out existing adventures [here](/adventures)